 The workplace landscape is changing rapidly as technology advances and workers adapt to increased automation and a transformation in desired job skills.
-According to the Udemy 2020 Workplace Learning Trends Report, “as automation and AI [artificial intelligence] take care of the more mundane tasks, employees are increasingly specializing in tasks that leverage unique ‘human’ strengths like creativity, emotional intelligence and storytelling.
-2020 and the next decade will be about upleveling the human and realizing the full potential of humans and machines in the workplace.”
-If you want to grow your career in 2020, these are the 24 “human” job skills you should be honing.
+According to the Udemy 2020 Workplace Learning Trends Report, “as automation and AI (artificial intelligence) take care of the more mundane tasks, employees are increasingly specializing in tasks that leverage unique ‘human’ strengths like creativity, emotional intelligence and storytelling.
+(2021) and the next decade will be about upleveling the human and realizing the full potential of humans and machines in the workplace.”

 Jobs requiring the analysis of information are on the rise.
 People with strong analytical thinking skills have the ability to use logic to address problems and recommend appropriate courses of action.
 Employers value this skill because they need people who can come up with solutions quickly and efficiently.